KOYASAN, JAPAN, 2021

 BREAKDOWN, BOLIVIA, 2002

-next day would bring.
-I set off into the unknown to fill a void in my own space, to discover what lies hidden behind the framework of what we all cling to in our society.
-What began as a yearning for adventure and exploration evolved into a spiritual journey for me, taking me around the globe and back to the very root of humanity.
+would bring.
+So, I set off into the unknown to fill a void in my own space, to discover what lies hidden behind the framework of what we all cling to in our society.
+What began as a yearning for adventure and exploration evolved into a spiritual journey, taking me around the globe and back to the very root of humanity.

-I roamed the earth for seven years, back and forth between four continents, in search of something intangible.
-I lived out of Jeeps and improvised tents and spent days on end traveling by foot or in dugout canoes to some of the most remote and inhospitable corners of the planet.
+I roamed the earth for twelve years, off the grid, back and forth between four continents, in search of something intangible.
+I lived out of Jeeps and improvised tents, and spent days on end traveling by foot or in dugout canoes to some of the most remote and inhospitable corners of the planet.
 I followed the rhythm of nature and the movement of the tribes through extreme landscapes and unpredictable climates.
 My days had no plan, no schedule, no routine, except that which nature imposed on me for eating and sleeping.

 During my fieldwork, I faced these and other risks like malaria, dysentery and frostbite on a regular basis.
-I pushed my body and mind to their limits and became immune to the discomforts and isolation, eventually relinquishing my will to a higher force.
+I pushed my body and mind to their limits, and became immune to the discomforts and isolation, eventually relinquishing my will to a higher force.
 The real spirit of adventure is the cry of man against nature, or rather even — the whisper of a higher force exposing man to himself.
-In the silence of the mountains, through the darkness of the jungle, in the absence of words and thoughts, with each step into the unknown, we move toward a new discovery, an inner discovery.
-And in these discoveries lies dormant a powerful awareness.
+In the silence of the mountains, through the darkness of the jungle, in the absence of words and thoughts, with each step into the unknown, I moved toward a new discovery, an inner discovery.
+And in this discovery lay dormant a simple yet powerful awareness — that life is too short and too precious to be taken for granted.
+A lifetime of traveling ultimately taught me how to be open to wonder, to exhilaration, to the messy, catastrophically beautiful nature of existence.

-or some time, I felt a restless need to distance myself from the trappings of the Western world, to shake off some of my material bonds to civilization and to remember what it felt like to not be in control of anything — to not know what the
+or the longest time, I felt a restless need to distance myself from the trappings of the Western world, to shake off my material bonds to civilization, and to imagine what it felt like to not be in control of anything — to not know what the next day

 From the dark womb of the Amazon jungle to the lonely plateaus of the Himalayas, from the vast dunes of the Sahara Desert to the mean streets of Calcutta, despite the differences in climate, geography, language and beliefs, the thread of life is the same.
 I went to these places, unconsciously expecting their inhabitants to have the answers to all my questions, but I found no romantic savages or gurus with mystic powers or secrets.
 All I found were simple people with a distinctive culture living one day at a time like the rest of us.
 Every single one was fascinating and inspiring.
 Everyone had a story of love and heartbreak, of joy and tragedy, hope and despair.
 Everyone shared similar dreams and aspirations.
 And every one of them makes the world a richer place.